crazy-genius/FTPViewer/README.md

 ## Requirements:
  Microsoft Visual C Runtime 2010 or above, Microsoft .Net Framework 4.0 or above

-## How to use:
+## How to install:
+ 1. Download programm and unarcheve
- Just put in any folder open in you Microsoft Visual C# and compele
+ 2. Just put in any folder
+ 3. Open in you Microsoft Visual C# and compele

+## How to use programm: